Health & Safety Policy — Gardeners Yeading

 Scope and objectives: The objectives are to prevent injury and ill health, minimise environmental impact and ensure consistent safe working practices.
 We will achieve this through hazard identification, regular training, correct use of personal protective equipment (PPE), safe equipment operation and clear communication.
 These actions apply whether the work involves routine garden maintenance, tree care or landscaping projects across our service area.

-Risk assessment notes and safety checklist on clipboard Responsibilities: Management retains ultimate responsibility for health and safety and will provide the resources required to implement and maintain this policy.
+A gardener wearing light green gloves is using a small black trowel to handle dark soil while planting vibrant orange and yellow flowering plants in a rectangular wooden planter box situated on a well-maintained grassy garden area.
+The garden features a lush, dense lawn with a mix of healthy green grass and patches of soil.
+In the background, there are a few taller plants or shrubs, contributing to the landscaped outdoor environment.
+The scene is illuminated by natural sunlight, indicating clear weather, and the overall setting reflects a neat, organized garden space typical of landscaped yards or outdoor areas managed by professional gardening services in Yeading or nearby areas.
+The image emphasizes the process of planting and garden maintenance, highlighting the importance of careful soil handling and plant care within a professionally landscaped garden environment.
+Responsibilities: Management retains ultimate responsibility for health and safety and will provide the resources required to implement and maintain this policy.
 Supervisors and team leaders are responsible for day-to-day enforcement, risk assessments and ensuring staff follow safe systems.
 All staff, including Yeading gardeners, must take reasonable care of their own health and safety and that of others, report hazards or incidents promptly and cooperate with any reasonable safety instruction.

 Risk assessment and control